Safer at Home Order

 in protecting the condominium unit owner, his/her neighbors and the association.
 Controls ensure that the unit owner deals

-with a licensed contractor who performs work according to code.
-They also help protect a unit’s neighbors from water,
+with a licensed contractor, when required, who performs work according to code.
+They also help protect a unit’s neighbors

-fire or other damage caused by poor workmanship or negligence.
-The association, who owns the building as well as the unit’s
+from water, fire or other damage caused by poor workmanship or negligence.
+The association, who owns the building as well

-walls, floor and common areas used for the delivery of utilities (electric, water, cable and sewerage) is also protected.
+as the unit’s walls, floor and common areas used for the delivery of utilities (electric, water, cable and sewerage)

 Jupiter Bay's 2020 Budget